55-gallon fish tanks are a great choice for someone who wants to get creative, as there is plenty of space to fit in some larger fish.

 - You will need some equipment for cleaning your tank.
 A gravel vacuum removes waste from the substrate, nets are used to remove dead fish and simple pads or scrubs wipe algae from the aquarium walls.

 - Substrates and decorations are common sights in an aquarium.
-You can choose these based around how you want the tank to look, but you need to consider the needs of your fish too.
+You can choose these based on how you want the tank to look, but you need to consider the needs of your fish too.

 What Fish Can You Keep in a 55 Gallon Tank (Stocking Ideas)

-A 55 gallon tank offers plenty of freedom when choosing fish.
+A 55-gallon tank offers plenty of freedom when choosing fish.
 There is enough space to fit some larger species, whereas smaller tanks restrict you to little ones.

 The first question when choosing fish is: what type of tank do you want?
 Both freshwater and saltwater aquariums are valid options, each offering a different selection of fish.